-Since last year's Grenfell Tower tragedy, fire safety in blocks of flats has been right at the top of property managers' agendas.
-The issue of whether or not the front doors to people's homes are compliant with fire safety regulations has been looked at in detail during the long-running Grenfell inquiry and the government is now carrying out an investigation into the fire door industry.
-Testing of fire doors to make sure they meet the standard required by the Building Regulations started in October and, so far, none of the doors has failed the tests.
+Since last year's Grenfell Tower tragedy, fire safety in blocks of flats has been at the top of property managers' agendas.
+The issue of whether or not the front doors to people's homes comply with fire safety regulations has been looked at in detail during the long-running Grenfell inquiry, and the government is now investigating the fire door industry.
+Testing of fire doors to make sure they meet the standard required by the Building Regulations started in October, and so far, none of the doors has failed the tests.

-While testing is ongoing, the National Fire Chiefs Council says that the additional risk to public safety is low and in the event of a fire, people should continue to follow the existing fire procedures for their building.
-The NFCC advises that smoke alarms should be tested regularly and the front doors to flats should ideally be fitted with a working self-closing device.
+While testing is ongoing, the National Fire Chiefs Council says the additional risk to public safety is low.
+In the event of a fire, people should continue to follow the existing fire procedures for their building.
+The NFCC advises that smoke alarms should be tested regularly, and the front doors to flats should ideally be fitted with a working self-closing device.
 Your property manager is responsible for ensuring that the fire doors in your block are working correctly.
-As with any life-saving product, a fire door should be tested in the same way as emergency lighting, a smoke or fire alarm, or a fire extinguisher would be.
+As with any life-saving product, a fire door should be tested like emergency lighting, a smoke or fire alarm, or a fire extinguisher would be.
 Any slight alteration to the door or its surroundings can affect its performance.
-But there are also things residents can do themselves to make sure their building is safe.
+However, residents can also do things themselves to ensure their building is safe.

 First, be vigilant.
-Don't leave fire doors in the common areas propped open and do alert your property manager if you think any of them is faulty - for example one is not closing properly or is damaged in some way.
+Don't leave fire doors in the common areas propped open, and alert your property manager if you think any of them is faulty - for example, if one is not closing properly or is damaged somehow.
 Here are some things to look out for:

 Other issues that can increase the chance of a fire spreading through a block of flats are: